 What is the clinical evidence behind EXOMIND?

 Emerging.
 FDA clearance data is available.
 Full peer-reviewed evidence base still developing.
 When evaluating clinical evidence, look for blinded evaluator studies, independent funding sources, and peer-reviewed publications rather than manufacturer-funded white papers or conference posters.
-Evidence quality varies significantly between devices in the same category, even when the marketing materials look similar.
+Evidence quality varies widely between devices in the same category, even when the marketing materials look similar.

 Which specialties use EXOMIND?